Anthony Davis NBA Playoffs Player Props: Lakers vs. Nuggets

 - Davis' opponents, the Nuggets, have one of the NBA's slowest tempos with 99.5 possessions per game, while his Lakers average the second-most possessions per game with 104.8.

-- The Nuggets are the eighth-best defensive squad in the NBA, conceding 112.5 points per game.
+- Defensively, the Nuggets are eighth in the league, conceding 112.5 points per game.

-- The Nuggets are the best squad in the NBA, allowing 40.8 rebounds per contest.
+- Allowing 40.8 rebounds per contest, the Nuggets are the best squad in the league.

-- The Nuggets are the 15th-ranked team in the NBA, allowing 25.7 assists per game.
+- In terms of assists, the Nuggets have conceded 25.7 per game, 15th in the league.

-- The Nuggets allow 11.4 made 3-pointers per game, third-ranked in the league.
+- The Nuggets allow 11.4 made 3-pointers per contest, third-ranked in the league.

 Anthony Davis vs. the Nuggets